-Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment .
+Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment.
 Per the CAPP IPS, the Investment Grade Credit Asset Class, Agency Mortgage Backed Securities Asset Class, and High Yield Asset Class sections have maximum restrictions that can be held on non-US securities in a foreign currency.
-As of June 30, 2017, there was no receivable or payable balances pertaining to foreign currency forward contracts.

 CAPP includes assets subject to foreign currency risk.
-TRS' position in CAPP is approximately 35.9% at June 30, 2017.
-The Montana BOI CAPP investments in EURO currency had a fair value of approximately \$31,213,000 at June 30, 2017.
-The Montana BOI CAPP had cash and securities with a foreign currency value of approximately \$519,363,000 at June 30, 2017.
+TRS' position in CAPP is approximately 35.7% at June 30, 2018.
+The Montana BOI CAPP investments in EURO currency had a fair value of approximately \$192,114,000 at June 30, 2018.
+The Montana BOI CAPP had cash and securities with a foreign currency value of approximately \$713,128,000 at June 30, 2018.